DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 Compiled firmware and the source code of the firmware is available on <a target="_blank" href="https://github.com/DirectOutput/TeensyStripController">Github</a>.
 Be sure to read the wiki pages (also on Github) for details on setup and use.

-Here is a video of the controller in action:

-\htmlonly
-<iframe width="560" height="315" src="https://youtu.be/WLQidOzOg5M" frameborder="0" allowfullscreen></iframe>
-\endhtmlonly

 \section hardware_WS2811 WS2811 addressable LedStrip controller

 \not Work on this board has been stopped.
 DOF will continue to support the board anyway.
 If you are after a controller for WS2811/WS2812 based ledstrips check out the Teensybased controller mentioned above.